gideonrotich/GameFlix/README.md

 # GamesApp
-An android app built using Kotlin that consumes [IMDB API](https://developer.imdb.com) to display current trending, upcoming and popular movies🍿 and tvshows🎬.
+An android app built using Kotlin that consumes [RAWG API](https://rawg.io) to display current trending, upcoming and popular movies🍿 and tvshows🎬.
 It has been built following Clean Architecture Principle, Repository Pattern, MVVM Architecture in the presentation layer as well as Jetpack components.

 > Download the apk [here](https://drive.google.com/file/d/17gj0Kb-mey6kQlo8sK2MIaKrvJEsdoq8/view?usp=sharing)